Gabbers18/Applied_Project/Examples/README.md

 - radius

 ### Cross Theiler Window
-to 0
+- set to 0; 0 means no exclusion of points
-- set rescale type to mean for continuous data
+- set rescale type to mean as a method of normalizing the time series before computing distances

 ## Radius

 Radius is a threshold value in CRQA that determines how close two points in phase space must be to count as a recurrence (i.e., considered “similar”).

-### How Radius is Determined:

-* The **radius defines the sensitivity** of recurrence detection:
+The radius defines the sensitivity of recurrence detection.

+### Significance of radius values:

-  * **Smaller radius** = only very similar points are considered recurrent (may result in low recurrence rates).
+* Smaller radius: only very similar points are considered recurrent (may result in low recurrence rates).
-  * **Larger radius** = more points are considered recurrent, including less similar ones (may result in overly high recurrence).
+* Larger radius: more points are considered recurrent, including less similar ones (may result in overly high recurrence).

-* The goal is to choose a radius that produces a **recurrence rate (RR)** within an interpretable and consistent range—often around **2–5%**, but this can vary by study.
+Overall, the goal is to choose a radius that produces a **recurrence rate (RR)** within an interpretable and consistent range—often around **2–5%**, but this can vary by study.

-In this case I chose to set a radius of 0.1 to decrease the sensitivity to recurrent points in this data.
+In this case I chose a radius of **0.1**.
+This small value **increases** the sensitivity to recurrent points in this data.
+This stricter criteria means our analysis will be more sensitive to smaller differences in the data.

 ### Parameters to calculate
 1) Delay